SS Marine Robin (1943): Postwar transport

 With the end of troop transport duty the ship assumed other duties.
-On 7 July 1946 Marine Robin departed Shanghai madking her eighteenth voyage, this time with 1,122 German nationals, men, women and children, repatriated from China to Germany.
+On 7 July 1946 Marine Robin departed Shanghai making her eighteenth voyage, this time with 1,122 German nationals, men, women and children, repatriated from China to Germany.
 Many had lived in China for decades and some a lifetime.
 They were apprehensive, in part because officially they were Prisoners of War.
 The voyage had begun 23 June with 301 passengers boarding at Taku Bar, China, then on 25 June another 133 at Tsingtao before the last boarded at Shanghai 4 through 6 July.
 Nine of the Shanghai Germans were taken off the ship after a Chinese order allowed them to stay as technical experts and doctors.
 The seven technical experts were scheduled to work for Chinese firms and the two doctors with the Chinese Health Administration Hospital.
 Two persons on the sailing list who failed to report filed claims they were not German citizens.
 Their cases were then under review by Chinese authorities.
 The actual number reported boarding at Shanghai was 625 leaving more than 1,000 Germans in the city.

 Though there was an official no fraternization policy between the Germans and ship's crew and the forty-one embarked Army Voyage Staff representatives of the passengers noted they were treated well and the voyage eased fears of what awaited in Germany.
 After a gale in the Red Sea that ripped away sun awnings the ship made a stop at Port Said on 26 July.
 There the ship took on fuel and supplies were obtained for the passengers to use on arrival in Germany.
 On 31 July Marine Robin passed Gibraltar to arrive Bremerhaven 4 August 1946.
 At the time of the source newsletter, the day before arrival, the ship had voyaged 10800 nmi at an average speed of 16.8 knots.